FyraLabs-Graveyard/pungi/doc/configuration.rst

     (*list*) -- lookaside repositories used for package gathering; format:
     ``[(variant_uid_regex, {arch|*: [repo_urls]})]``

+    The repo_urls are passed to the depsolver, which can use packages in the repos for satisfying dependencies, but the packages themselves are not pulled into the compose.
+The repo_urls can contain $basearch variable, which will be substituted with proper value by the depsolver.

+    The repo_urls are used by repoclosure too, but it can't parse $basearch currently and that will cause Repoclosure phase crashed. *repoclosure_strictness* option could be used to stop running repoclosure.

+    Please note that * as a wildcard matches all architectures but src.

 **hashed_directories** = False
     (*bool*) -- put packages into "hashed" directories, for example ``Packages/k/kernel-4.0.4-301.fc22.x86_64.rpm``